stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 the command line utility `rlwrap`, which has to be installed separately on your operating system.

-To load this literate Idris2 file into the REPL and try some of the examples yourself, the following command issued from the project's root folder (where the .ipkg files are) should do:
+To load this literate Idris file into the REPL and try some of the examples yourself, the following command issued from the project's root folder (where the .ipkg files are) should do: